 Prioritizing projects for realization by business value and dependencies

-Based on projects dependencies and the business value of each project, prioritization of projects is the first needed step before further planning activities are put into action.
+Based on the dependencies between projects and the business value of each project, the prioritization of projects is the first needed step before further planning activities are initiated.

 Prioritization ensures visibility of which projects are to be implemented first and require planning, investment, and general focus.

 The scope of each project needs to be described at a high-level.
 These descriptions of the scope of each project may be a base for detailed scoping in further or parallel project management activities.

 Analyzing and planning resources

 The status of the current materials, resources, tools, and people need to be identified.

 If the program requires more resources and workforce or additional tools and technologies are needed, these needs are defined and planned for provision.

 May include high-level planning of estimated resources and the time needed to complete projects.